Launch the Tool

 The hole tool can create holes through nested geometry (including assemblies).

-If you create a hole in a Profile Member object, the hole will be maintained even if the Profile Member is edited later with any of the Profile Builder tools.
+If you create a hole in a Profile Member or Assembly, the hole will be maintained even if the object is edited later with any of the Profile Builder tools.

-Note: Profile Builder will attempt to maintain the holes when the Profile Member is edited, but it is not always possible.
+Note: Profile Builder will attempt to maintain the holes when the object is edited, but it is not always possible.
 Sometimes, holes will need to be re-added after making edits.

 Removing Holes